-We access the administrative data via the Australian Bureau of Statistics' Multi Agency Data Integration Project (MADIP), which links de-identified, individual-level datasets across agencies.
-For our purposes, these cover all working-age (16-65) Australians who reported positive Super balances in the financial year July 1, 2018 to June 30, 2019 (2018-19), which yields a sample of 15.2 million (versus 25 million in the population).
+Figure 1: Economic activity indicators in Australia during 2020 to June 30, 2019 (2018-19), which yields a sample of 15.2 million (versus 25 million in the population).
 In MADIP, we observe age, sex, and location at the suburb level.
-Via personal tax records, we observe: occupation; a spouse indicator; the number of dependents; three years of tax returns, including the income derived from wages, interest, rent, and dividends; the Super balance at June 30, 2019; all Super contributions for 2018-19; and all information on the Super withdrawal program for all 4.5 million approved applications,21 including the withdrawal amount, date, and reason.
+Via personal tax records, we observe: occupation; a spouse indicator; the number of dependents; three years of tax returns, including the income derived from wages, interest, rent, and dividends; the Super balance at June 30, 2019; all Super contributions for 2018-19; and all information on the Super withdrawal program for all 4.5 million approved applications,22 including the withdrawal amount, date, and reason.
 Via the Single Touch Payroll system, we observe all weekly pre-tax wages.
 Via the welfare payment system, we observe all weekly government benefits, including unemployment benefits and pandemic support payments.
 We also observe all fortnightly wage subsidies that each worker's employer received.